New Zealand–United States relations: Strategic Alliance Cyber Crime Working Group

+National Technology and Industrial Base

+In May 2024, RNZ reported that 18 months earlier the United States Congress had added New Zealand to the US National Technology and Industrial Base (NTIB), a military law that boosts the United States' military-industrial ties with close allies.
+The other NTIB partners are Canada, the United Kingdom and Australia.
+While the New Zealand Government was not involved in New Zealand's inclusion, top intelligence and defence officials welcomed it.
+NTIB is not linked to the AUKUS agreement.

-Sports
+Sports relations

-Rugby

 New Zealand and the United States have historically had little connection over sports.
 Sport in New Zealand largely reflects its British colonial heritage.
-Some of the most popular sports in New Zealand, namely rugby, cricket and netball, are primarily played in Commonwealth countries, whereas America is predominantly stronger in Baseball, Basketball and American Football.
-But in recent years there has been much more cooperation in the area of sports between both countries, particularly in Rugby and Soccer.
-In January 2008 during the New Zealand Stage of the 2007–08 IRB Sevens World Series the United States national team participated in the finals of the knockout round, beating Kenya to win the shield and New Zealand beating Samoa in the finals to win the Cup.
+Some of the most popular sports in New Zealand, namely rugby, cricket and netball, are primarily played in Commonwealth countries, whereas America is predominantly stronger in baseball, basketball and American football.
+But in recent years there has been much more cooperation in the area of sports between both countries, particularly in rugby and soccer.

-Soccer
+The United States national rugby sevens team participated in the New Zealand stage of the 2007–08 IRB Sevens World Series. in the finals of the knockout round, beating Kenya to win the shield and New Zealand beating Samoa in the finals to win the Cup.

 Soccer is still a smaller sport in both New Zealand and the United States and is far less publicised in both nations, but ties to teams in both countries have been growing, particularly when on 1 December 2007, Wellington Phoenix played a friendly match against United States MLS club Los Angeles Galaxy.
-In the contract to secure the friendly, David Beckham will play a minimum of 55 minutes on the pitch.
-Wellington was beaten by a 1-4 scoreline.
-David Beckham played the entire match and scored from the penalty spot in the second half.
+In the contract to secure the match, Galaxy's English player David Beckham was to spend a minimum of 55 minutes on the pitch.
+Wellington was beaten by a 1–4 scoreline and Beckham played the entire match.
 The attendance of 31,853 was a record for any football match in New Zealand.
-David Beckham played the full 90 minutes with a broken rib which he sustained in a tackle in the previous match.

-Basketball

 Probably the most well-known former New Zealand Tall Black player in the National Basketball Association is Brooklyn Nets General Manager, and former New Orleans Hornets forward, Sean Marks.
 Steven Adams has also increased the profile of New Zealand basketball, creating a profile throughout his two seasons with the Oklahoma City Thunder.
 Another New Zealand player, former University of Wisconsin–Madison star Kirk Penney, signed in 2005 with two-time defending Euroleague champions Maccabi Tel Aviv and in 2010 signed with the Sioux Falls Skyforce in the NBA Development League.

-Golf

 The 2005 U.S. Open Golf Championship was the second major win by a New Zealand golfer and earned winner Michael Campbell much recognition in his sport for beating out golfing legend Tiger Woods to win the $1.17 million prize in the final round.

-Motor racing

 The 92nd Indianapolis 500-Mile Race was run on Sunday, 25 May 2008 at the Indianapolis Motor Speedway in Speedway, Indiana.
 It was won by Scott Dixon of New Zealand, the first New Zealander ever to do so.